-This is how to make sourdough starter from scratch with no yeast!
+This is how to make sourdough starter from scratch without yeast!
 With just flour and water you too can bake homemade sourdough yourself to make bread or sourdough focaccia from there.

 I was on the quest to learn how to make sourdough starter from scratch this year and I did it!
 I’m not much of a baker, more a creator of dinner recipes, but this was a challenge I had for myself this year.
 Let me help you if you’re a beginner too.